 The conventional timeline of a singular canon of great Western artists no longer holds as a mode for understanding art history.
 Incorporating political, religious, folk and academic artistic practices, Iman Raad’s artworks embody the explosion of references that influence our contemporary understanding of art.
 Reflecting our cosmopolitan and technologically connected moment, in both Days of bliss and woe and Garden nights, the diversity of global art history becomes ever present.

-Ellie Buttrose is Associate Curator, International Contemporary Art, QAGOMA.
+Ellie Buttrose is former Associate Curator, International Contemporary Art, QAGOMA.

 The author would like to acknowledge that the ideas in this essay are indebted to numerous conversations with the artist that took place via email, Whatsapp, Facetime and Skype in 2017–18.

 1 Bryony Stone, ‘“A moment of disturbance to reality”: artist Iman Raad on his latest work’, It’s Nice That, 30 August 2017, <https:// www.itsnicethat.com/articles/iman-raad-art-300817>, viewed January 2019.